about

 the worst club recruiting video ever

-Got word about this from Jenniffer, who attends the University of British Columbia...
+Got word about this from Jennifer, who attends the University of British Columbia...
 A student social club at her school is facing possible sanctions, and even disbandment, after creating and post a series of online "recruitment" videos that many Asian students are calling culturally offensive: UBC social club video 'culturally offensive'.
-Last week, dozens of complaints poured into the Alma Mater Society, the campus body that regulates student clubs, labeling the videos as offensive:

 dc apa film festival kickoff events